 The faster way to compost wood chips and get them contributing to building and developing your soil is to create an active compost pile.

 To create an active compost pile, you will need a mixture of green and brown organic material.
-Green material is plant material that still has moisture content, such as fresh lawn clippings, organic kitchen waste, green leaves, and similar materials.
+Green material is plant material that still has a moisture content, such as fresh lawn clippings, organic kitchen waste, green leaves, and similar materials.
 The brown material consists of dead, dry organic material such as dry twigs and branches, wood chips, fall leaves, and similar dry materials.